ThermalSpan/pandoc-posts/website_setup.md

 For now the build components and the the websource live in the same repository.
 I think a fair argument could be made for seperating them at some point once I get into a better routine.

+The pandoc posts project is really important, and is where most of the content lives.
+I would like to keep it as a seperate repisotory since it represents a good content divide.
+It also allows the issue tracker to be used soley for content related issues.
+I can also the branches to cleany mark drafts and such.

 My short term goals are:

 * Have three articles that aren't totally embarrassing in the pandoc-posts project